 For some, online or distance learning can work out cheaper or more affordable than studying an equivalent degree course, on campus.

-The exact tuition fees you’re charged will vary depending on the course and provider, so check this directly.
+The exact tuition fees you’re charged will vary depending on the course and provider, and the nation you live in, so check this directly.

 The flexible nature of online study can make it more financially practical.
 We talk about the various ways you can fund your studies below, including paying in instalments or through payment plans.

 And while you’ll still have your own living and study costs, there are costs that you won’t have to budget for (that a student moving away to university will).
 Our research (UCAS Spend Student Lifestyle Report 2020) found that the average first year student spent £2,077 on items before even getting to university.
 Additional expenses, such as homeware, kitchenware, and travelcards, are largely irrelevant for online students.